Old German Baptist Brethren: Early schisms

 The first schism from the general body of German Baptist Brethren occurred in 1728, but more followed after the American Revolution, as different groups sought their own ways.
 The first separatists became the Seventh Day Dunker Brethren, whose distinctive principle was that they believed that Saturday was still the true Sabbath.
 They were founded by Conrad Beissel (1690–1768).

 In 1732 Beissel led the establishment of a semi-monastic community with a convent and monastery at Ephrata, in what is now Lancaster County, Pennsylvania.
 While celibate, the community also welcomed believing families, who lived nearby and participated in joint worship.
 The monastic feature and celibacy were gradually abandoned after the American Revolution.
 In 1814 the Society was incorporated as the Seventh Day German Baptist Church.
 Several branches were established, some of which still exist.
 A group called the Church of God or "New Dunkers" withdrew in 1848.
 They disbanded in August 1962.

 In 1782 the Brethren forbade slaveholding by its members.

-The German Baptist Brethren grew from a small sect of about 1,500 German speaking members in 1790 to a mainly English speaking church with about 58,000 members in 500 congregation in 1880.
+The German Baptist Brethren grew from a small sect of about 1,500 German speaking members in 1790 to a mainly English speaking church with about 58,000 members in 500 congregations in 1880.